 Bengisu and his student team are part of the Human-Computer Interaction Lab at the University of Wisconsin-Madison.
 They design robot interactions with a human-centered approach, and Misty II for them is an open and flexible platform to study social robotics.
 They are currently working on a skill to motivate K-12 students to become more interested in what they are learning.
 Misty will scan AprilTags from books and respond with comments tailored to the page.

 Jordi and the team at Electronica Salto provide system integration services to their clients.
 They are looking to improve the quality of life of the elderly in a comprehensive manner, not only health but also socialization, leisure, support for daily hygiene and well-being habits.
 More and more elderly live alone in their homes.
 Public administrations do not have sufficient economic capacity to provide the services they need.
 It is necessary to add new technological elements that meet these needs.
 They see robots as an affordable and powerful solution to solve many of the needs of older people.

-Aubrey and her team are piloting Misty as a tool for therapists to teach and model social skills with children with developmental disabilities.
-They operate as FAM (Fine Art Miracles, Inc.), a nonprofit organization.
-They have built a custom app that allows therapists to ‘puppet’ PEERbot interactions with children.
-Socially assistive robots are proving to be a drive to learning like no other tool.
+Aubrey and her team at nonprofit, FAM, are piloting Misty as a tool for therapists to teach and model social skills, for children with challenges.
+They have built a custom app that allows the therapist to “puppet” PEERbots interactions with children while in the room or remotely.
+Socially assistive robots are proving to motivate learning like no other tool!

 Donna wants to learn about developing for Misty, so she can introduce Misty as a part of the STEM education work she does with youth and young adults in communities of color.
 Her interest in intergenerational storytelling to strengthen inter-generational relationships is what motivated her current skill.
 Misty’s assignment is to gather the stories that matter, playing them back at family events and gathering more.